rleexyz/awesome-split-keyboards/README.md

 ## More split keyboards

 You may also want to check out the [Split Keyboards](https://docs.google.com/spreadsheets/d/19-rTWbp8SCKdZFByPZu3RT8NSF8vVddDe8WL6R6b1qQ/edit#gid=0) spreadsheet, maintained by /u/dnlglsn.

+## About

+Stumbled on the repo while researching split keyboards

+### About This Fork

+Created to help keep the awesome list active

 ### Contributing
 Contributions welcome!